-November 2 – How This Book Was Made, Mac Barnett (Book Lovers Day)
+November 2 – How This Book Was Made, Mac Barnett (Picture Book Month)

 If your kids ask you how picture books are made, get this giggle-inducing read.
 From inception to the inevitable many drafts (which “is a useful part of the writing process”), from unreasonable editorial demands to working with a book illustrator (“it took the illustrator a very long time to draw all the pictures”), this book helps kids (and adults!) understand everything that goes into the creation of a beautiful book – plus high seas pirate adventure and traffic incidents in between to enliven the action.